2014 Writers Conference

 - Work with them in workshops to improve your craft

-- Get your work published in the Instant Anthology blog and magazine
+- Get your work published in the Instant Anthology magazine

 - Meet teen writers from across the city